Fiat Chrysler Automobiles: Origins

-The integration between Fiat and Chrysler dates back to 2009, after Chrysler filed for Chapter 11 bankruptcy reorganization on 30 April 2009.
-On 10 June 2009, Chrysler emerged from the bankruptcy proceedings with the United Auto Workers pension fund, Fiat, and the US and Canadian governments as principal owners.
+The integration between Fiat Group and Chrysler Group dates back to 2009, after Chrysler Group filed for Chapter 11 bankruptcy reorganization on 30 April 2009.
+On 10 June 2009, Chrysler Group emerged from the bankruptcy proceedings with the United Auto Workers pension fund, Fiat, and the US and Canadian governments as principal owners.
 Fiat's initial purchase was a 20% stake; by January 2012, it grew to 58.5%.
-On 21 January 2014, Fiat completed the acquisition of the remaining 41.5% from the United Auto Workers, making Chrysler Group a wholly owned subsidiary.
+On 21 January 2014, Fiat Group completed the acquisition of the remaining 41.5% from the United Auto Workers, making Chrysler Group a wholly owned subsidiary.
 The total cost of acquisition was USD4.9 billion with an additional US$5.5 billion in pension liability.

-Fiat S.p.A. and Chrysler Group LLC merged into FCA on 12 October 2014 following approvals of the board on 15 June 2014 and shareholders on 1 August 2014.
-On 13 October 2014, Fiat Chrysler began trading on the NYSE under the ticker symbol "FCAU".
+Fiat Group and Chrysler Group merged into Fiat Chrysler Automobiles (FCA) on 12 October 2014 following approvals of the board on 15 June 2014 and shareholders on 1 August 2014.
+On 13 October 2014, Fiat Chrysler began trading on the BIT under the ticker symbol "FCA" and on the NYSE under the ticker symbol "FCAU".

-On 15 December 2014 the Fiat Group Automobiles S.p.A. subsidiary was renamed to FCA Italy S.p.A., and Chrysler Group LLC was renamed to FCA NA LLC, following the reorganization into FCA; the name changes were announced to the press the following day.
+On 15 December 2014 the Fiat Group Automobiles (FGA) subsidiary was renamed to FCA Italy, and Chrysler Group was renamed to FCA US; the name changes were announced to the press the following day.

-Maserati and Ferrari were not put under the control of FCA Italy.
-Maserati was a separate subsidiary of FCS, whereas Ferrari split from FCA in 2015.
+Maserati and Ferrari were not put under the control of FCA.
+Maserati was a separate subsidiary of FCA, whereas Ferrari split from FCA in 2015.